cleozhang-symplectic/ai-hackday-2025/README.md

 - "Add a $12.50 lunch expense for today"
 - "I spent €25 on transportation yesterday"
 - "Add coffee expense: $4.50, Food category, from Starbucks"

+**Budget Management:**
+- "Create a $500 food budget for this month"
+- "Show me my budget warnings"
+- "What's my budget summary for December?"
+- "Update my transportation budget to $300"
+- "How much have I spent on groceries this month?"

 **Viewing Expenses:**
 - "Show me my recent expenses"